 The state of New Hampshire has taken some steps toward creating reasonable cannabis access policies that its constituents have shown support for, but it still has a ways to go.

 Recreational Marijuana in New Hampshire

-The New Hampshire House of Representatives did pass a decriminalization bill in its 2017 session, and the state’s new governor Chris Sununu (R) has said he intends to sign the it into law.
-House Bill 640 would make the possession of up to three quarters of an ounce of cannabis or up to five grams of hash a civil offense punishable by a $100 fine, rather than a criminal offense.
-Any additional offense without a three-year period could be a class B misdemeanor and subject to higher fines.
+On July 18, 2017, New Hampshire’s new governor Chris Sununu (R) signed into law House Bill 640, which makes the first and second offense of possession of up to three quarters of an ounce of cannabis or up to five grams of hash a civil offense punishable by a $100 fine, rather than a criminal offense.
+A fine of up to $300 for any subsequent offense within three years may be applied.
+A fourth offense within a three-year period may result in a person being charged with a misdemeanor.
+Police cannot arrest someone for a cannabis violation, and minors caught with possession are subject to a delinquency petition.
 The money collected from fines will go to a fund dedicated to alcohol and drug abuse prevention and treatment.

 Medical Marijuana in New Hampshire

 New Hampshire took a huge step forward by passing a comprehensive medical marijuana law in 2013.
 Gov. Maggie Hassan signed House Bill 573 to legalize medical marijuana on July 23, 2013, but the rollout was plagued with delays and the first dispensary didn’t open until April 2016.
 Under the law, registered patients are allowed to possess up to 2 ounces of usable marijuana.

 The state currently has four open and operational dispensaries.
 The law does not allow for qualified patients to cultivate marijuana at home.

 In order for patients to be eligible for New Hampshire’s Therapeutic Cannabis Program, a licensed physician or advanced practice registered nurse must issue a written certification that certifies that a patient has BOTH a condition listed here AND a symptom listed in the second list: